Google E-E-A-T: How to Create People-First Content (+ Free Audit)

 The same goes for anyone reviewing the content.

-In other words, someone shouldn’t need to search Google or social media to find out whether or not an author is qualified to write on a topic or not.
+In other words, someone shouldn’t need to search Google or social media to find out if an author is qualified to write on a topic.

 Here are a few things that you can do to make this easier: